-- Chaat masala: an essential ingredient for Indian salads, chaat dishes and tikkas.
+- Chaat masala: an essential ingredient for Indian salad dressings, chaat dishes and tikkas.
 It is an amazingly flavorful spice mix and a personal favorite.
 It is used in many paneer dishes like paneer kathi rolls, hariyali paneer tikka and paneer salad.
 This is what gives the mango pomegranate salad and chana dal salad the characteristic flavor.)

 - Ground cumin and chilli flakes for that spicy kick.